T-Troll/alienfx-tools/alienfan-tools/README.md

 NB: You should have hwacc.sys into the same folder.

 ## Supported hardware
-- Notebooks: `Alienware m15/17R1` or later, `Alienware Area51m-R1` or later.
+- Notebooks: `Alienware 13R2`, `Alienware m15/17R1` or later, `Alienware Area51m-R1` or later.
 - Should work, but not tested completely: `Alienware Area51m R2`
 - Desktops: `Alienware Aurora R7` or later (GPU control not supported yet).
 - GPU power control support NVidia GPU only.
 Radeon GPU need other commands i don't know for now.

+Send me full ACPI dump if you want to support you gear, i'll add it.

 ### Tested gear:
 - `Alienware m15R1`: